nicholasmarasco95/EmailDownloader/README.md

 **Auto Start**

 If enabled, Email Downloader will copy a shortcut to startup folder.
 This allows the software to automatically startup after Windows Login.
+This feature works in Windows environment only.
+The software checks the environment every time it starts, if it detects another OS, it will deactivate this function.

 **Start minimized**